 So I end up working from home a few weeks ago, and I brought up my Evernote to see what notes I could clean out.
 As I was doing so I saw an old note that said “Watch Fat, Sick and Nearly Dead”.
-I bring up Netflix, and both that film and it’s sequel were available to stream!
+I bring up Netflix, and both that film and it’s sequel are available to stream!
 I start the first one and let it play in the background while I start to work.
 As a computer programmer aka developer aka “engineer”, I have the luxury of being able to work and to get things done while I have a movie, music or an audiobook playing in the background.

 The movie starts off with the premise of making a change in one’s life.
 Joe Cross, the director and main character starts the film being overweight and with some painful skin condition that requires a sizable dose of daily medication.
 He decides to do what he later coins a “Reboot” where he is going to eat nothing every day except for juices made from vegetables.
 He goes to the doctor before starting this juice-fast and gets his blood drawn to make sure he can go ahead with this experiment.
 As the movie progresses he travels the United States and meets random people and tells them what he is doing and encourages them to try a sip of his veggie juice.
 One of the people he encounters is a very obese trucker named Phil Staples, who happens to have the same skin condition which is afflicting Joe Cross.
 Phil takes down Joe’s contact information and tells him that “one day” he will try juicing.
 Long story short, Joe finishes his juice fast, which lasted 60 days, loses a lot of weight, has his skin condition go away, which also resulted in him being able to stop taking medication and goes back to Australia.
 Then one day he gets a phone call from Phil who says he wants to try this juice fast, and then the movie gets interesting… I don’t want to say any more because I do not want to spoil the movie for anyone.
-But to make a long story short, can an average guy make a change in their life?
+But to make a long story short, can an average guy make a change in his life?

 Joe Cross is a very determined individual who stuck to his plan and has managed to keep his weight off after the movie, but can you do the same?
 Can I do the same?
-Well, if you read the “About Me” on this website, you will know that I used to weight 237 pounds, most of which was fat, and now I weigh 195 pounds and a lot that is muscle now when compared to before.
+Well, if you read the “About Me” on this website, you will know that I used to weight 237 pounds, most of which was fat, and now I weigh 195 pounds and a lot that weight is muscle now when compared to before.
 How did I make this change?
 Well, I changed my diet one step at a time, and after looking back after many years, I see that I have a completely new set of habits, as well as an entirely new body.
 I am not on any medication, so I am “lucky” in that sense, but I tend to believe Obiwan Kenobi when he says “In my experience there is no such thing as luck.”

 Anyway, if you go to the film’s website, you can watch both movies for free, I do recommend you do so because they are two great films that document how someone with a chronic medical condition that is deemed incurable by Big Pharma was able to get off of his medication.
 It makes you wonder, will Big Pharma fund any research on how doing a juice fast will make you lose weight or to heal yourself?
 Well, we know the answer… Of course not!